Full Days / Longer Walks / Lost Rivers (from source to Thames)

 A series of walks tracing the ‘lost rivers of London’.
 There are many surprising traces of these rivers, eg. borough boundaries, street names and the occasional sound of the river under an inconspicuous drain cover!

-THE ‘NEW’ RIVER (6m Finsbury Park – Clerkenwell) – Neither a river (it’s man made) nor ‘new’ (completed 1613) the so-called New River was a major 17c. project to bring fresh water 39 miles from Hertfordshire to the burgeoning centre of London.
-The walk traces the final 5 miles from Stoke Newington reservoirs via Canonbury, crossing the Regents canal – where lunch in canalside pub www.thenarrowboatpub.com – to the New River Head in Islington.
-It will end by walking through Exmouth market to Clerkenwell….more watery references.
+Neither a river (it’s man made) nor ‘new’ (completed 1613) the so-called New River was a major 17c project to bring fresh water 39 miles from Hertfordshire to the burgeoning centre of London.
+The walk traces the final 6 miles from Stoke Newington reservoirs, site of a major regeneration project, via Canonbury + Islington, to the New River Head in Islington next to Sadlers Wells.
+End with a late lunch in Exmouth Market www.caravanandco.com.

 This can also be done as 2 half day walks